NeoDyln/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Syntax: echo $((2#binary_value))

 ### 12: 12-expansions ###
 - Here I used the brace expansion such that I was able to recursively output 2 random alpha lowecase characters.
-I excluded oo by using the tr delete function
+I excluded oo by using the grep -v function and filally, replaced spaces using tr function
-- Syntax : echo {a..z}{a..z} | tr -d 'oo' | tr ' ' '\n'
+- Syntax : echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo